drpeters83/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/Lesson Plans/13-Elk-Stack-Project/Activities/Stu_Day_1/Solved/ReadMe.md

   - [ELK Playbook](Resources/install-elk.yml)

 #### 5. Identity and Access Management

+NOTE: For this next step, make sure to navigate to the auto generated network security group.
+It should be something like "ELK-Server-NSG".
+This is where you will add your new security group rules for the steps below.

 This ELK web server runs on port `5601`.
 Create an incoming rule for your security group that allows TCP traffic over port `5601` from your IP address.

 Verify that you can load the ELK stack server from your browser at `http://[your.VM.IP]:5601/app/kibana`.